Vinay-ctrl2001/Bank-Customer-Churn-Analytics/README.md

 **Insights**

-  Total 3k customers, almost 814 Customer lost.
+  Total 3 k customers, almost 814 Customer lost.

   **Female customers make up 47.55% of the customer base** which is higher than France and Spain, male numbers are still high with 52.45%